 We strongly encourage you to attend a workshop as you prepare your application.
 See when the next proposal writing workshop takes place >>

-Once you've written a draft of your proposal, you can obtain a critical review from your faculty mentor, an adviser at the University Writing Center, or the center staff.
-For assistance from the UNH Writing Center, stop by Room 7, Hamilton Smith Hall, or call (603) 862-3272.
-When you visit, bring a copy of the UROP proposal outline along with a draft of your UROP grant proposal.
+Once you've written a draft of your proposal, you can obtain a critical review from your faculty mentor, a Hamel Center staff member, or an advisor at the University Writing Center.
+For assistance from Hamel Center staff, contact us at (603) 862-4323 or stop by Hood House 209 to make an appointment.
+For help from the UNH Writing Center, stop by room 329 in the Dimond Library, or call (603) 862-3272.
+NOTE: If you visit the Writing Center, bring a copy of the Hamel Center proposal outline along with a draft of your research proposal.